SudhanPlayz/SageAI/README.md

-# Sage AI - Obsidian Plugin
+# Sage AI - AI Assistant Plugin

-Sage AI is a powerful Obsidian plugin that brings advanced AI capabilities to your note-taking workflow.
+Sage AI is a powerful plugin that brings advanced AI capabilities to your note-taking workflow.
 It offers intelligent text generation, summarization, and analysis features to enhance your productivity and creativity.

 ## Features